 We have also identified those that are not easily recycled and most harmful to the environment, such as PVC and polystyrene (sometimes used for yoghurt pots), PLA (polylactic acid - which can be found in films and bags) and rigid water soluble bio plastics.

 We have committed to fully remove these hard to recycle materials from our Own Brand packaging in the UK by the end of 2019, and are working with our suppliers to find alternatives.

 reduction in packaging weight per unit sold since 2007 (UK)

 Hard to recycle materials removed from Own Brand packaging (UK)

 PE film is similar to the plastic found in carrier bags and can be recycled in the same way.
 We’ll encourage our customers to bring the PE film bags to our larger stores to be recycled.
-Customers can also take the salad bags to anywhere that collects plastic carrier bags.
+Customers can also take the salad and onion bags to anywhere that collects plastic carrier bags.

 The plastic in our Bags for Life

 We stopped selling single use carrier bags in 2017 to help our customers reuse their shopping bags and use less plastic.
 The reusable Bags for Life we sell today are made using at least 94% recycled plastic and are fully recyclable in our stores.
 They also raise millions of pounds for great causes through our Bags of Help initiative.